liferay-design/liferay.design/src/markdown/handbook/grow/transversal-skills/collaboration.md

 ---
 title: 'Collaboration'
 description: 'Collaboration is more than just working with others.
-It's about sharing skills, methods, and perspectives with colleagues.'
+It&rsquo;s about sharing skills, methods, and perspectives with colleagues.'
 order: 20
 publish: true
 ---